-Tail docking refers to the amputation of all or a portion of the puppy’s tail.
-This can be done for medical reasons, such as damage from frostbite or fracture if the pup’s tail gets shut in the door.
-Some dogs like Labrador retrievers are "tail beaters" in a constant state of bloody injury from flailing their tails against objects.
+Some breeds of dogs like boxers, Blue Heelers, and even bulldogs are recognizable by their short tails, but many were actually born with full-length tails.
+In the first few months of a puppy's life, some dog owners and breeders choose to dock dogs' tails for several reasons.
+This can be done for medical purposes, such as damage from frostbite or fracture if the pup’s tail gets shut in the door.
+Some dogs like Labrador retrievers are "tail beaters" in a constant state of injury from flailing their tails against objects.
 Sometimes a puppy is born with a "crook" in the tail that may catch on objects and cause injury, and so this is removed for safety reasons.

 But most puppy tail docking happens for cosmetic reasons so that the dog will look a certain way.
 Hunting dogs and terrier breeds most typically have docked tails.

 What Are Docked Tails?

 Tail docking is commonly practiced for cosmetic purposes and can be controversial among dog owners.

 Historically, tails were docked (or "curtailed") to prevent injury to them during work.
 Centuries ago when only nobility was allowed to own certain kinds of dogs, a commoner's "cur" dog had his tail docked to easily tell him apart from purebred dogs owned by the aristocracy.
 Today the American Kennel Club member dog breed clubs include docked tails in more than 40 breed standards.